Narnach/groupie/README.md

 - Update the version number in `version.rb` to reference the same version as the Changelog.
 - Commit the changes with a clear name (such as "Release version X.Y.Z")
 - Run `bundle exec rake release`, which will build the gem, create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
 It requires 2FA.
 For obvious reasons, only the project maintainer can do this.
 - Create a [new Release](https://github.com/Narnach/groupie/releases/new) on Github.
 Copy/paste the Changelog body as minimum release notes.
 Release name is simply "Version X.Y.Z".
-Add `:warning:` and `:loudspeaker:` before Breaking and Feature changes.
+Add `:rotating_light:` and `:loudspeaker:` before Breaking and Feature changes.
 Double check relevant changes reference their PR.

 ## Contributing